Samagra-Development/Samagra-Website/src/pages/homeV2/index.md

       - text: Transforming
       - text: Agriculture
-    description1: Our work in the agriculture domain spans 7 years which has impacted the lives of 3 crore+ farmers across the states of Odisha and Uttar Pradesh
+    description1: Our work in the agriculture domain spans 7 years which has impacted the lives of 3 Cr+ farmers across the states of Odisha and Uttar Pradesh
     image: /img/agriculture.png
     workLogo: